krobelus/rate/README.md

 clauses](https://github.com/marijnheule/drat-trim#clause-deletion-details) by
 default.

-**Note**: This is in a very early stage of development and many features are still missing.

 # Building
-Install [Rust](https://www.rust-lang.org/en-US/install.html) and switch to the nightly channel using [rustup](https://rustup.rs/).
+Install [Rust](https://www.rust-lang.org/en-US/install.html).
 Then you should be able to run Rate like this:

 ```sh
 $ cargo run --release formula.cnf proof.drat